QingruiWang/532movieDownloader/README.md

 # 532movieDownloader
 Download movies from 532movie website in BNU

-The excutable program is zipped as bin.rar for windows platform.
-It has been tested on win 10 x64 operation system.

 ui.ui is the pyqt5 file to design the user interface.
 To use pyqt5, use pip command line: pip install pyqt5,pyqt5-tools